 Academic courses that involve off-campus activities as a required or optional part of the class – such as work with community partners, field work, field trips, reporting ventures, or media production – can proceed with those activities within existing public health guidelines, and provided that students complete the waiver.
 The role of these activities in the course, and whether they are required or optional, should be indicated on the course syllabus; instructors may also want to have alternative plans in case in-person activities are suspended.

 The following practices for waiver implementation can enhance risk management efforts for programs/activities taking place during the pandemic:

 Waivers ensure participants are aware of any risks associated with the activity.

-- When distributing or collecting waivers, inform participants how to mitigate COVID-19 risks associated with the activity.
+- When distributing or collecting waivers, inform participants how to mitigate communicable disease risks associated with the activity.
 This includes training participants on social distancing, basic hygiene practices and the use of Personal Protective Equipment.
 We should not assume that participants know how to combine public health risk mitigation with a particular activity, regardless of their experience and expertise.

 - Training should include activity modifications (if applicable), establishing a way to report any unsafe situations, and encouraging participants to ask questions.

 - Allow the participants sufficient time to understand what they are signing and that they are voluntarily choosing to sign the document.
 You can do this by holding a meeting to go over the waiver’s contents or giving the participants time to review the waiver and asking questions prior to signing.
 Please feel free to refer any questions to the Office of General Counsel or Risk Management.